HighnessAtharva/Blog/content/posts/tech/effective-accelerationism.md

 So in conclusion, let's not get too caught up in the hype.
 Sure, having a robotic arm would be pretty cool, but let's make sure we're doing it for the right reasons.
 And if you do end up with a robotic arm, please, for the love of god, don't use it to hack the Pentagon.

 TL;DR: accelerationism and transhumanism are important topics to consider, but let's be careful with how we implement it and not get too caught up in the hype.

+{{< fancylink "Tired of managing hundreds of tabs?
+Discover how to" "Stay Organized in Chrome" "/posts/tech/how-i-stay-organized-in-chrome/" >}}